tachiyomi (立ち読み): (lit. standing reading) – the act of standing at a bookstore and reading through books or magazines before/without purchasing them.

 me

-hi. don’t mind me too much. i’m not hiding, just unimportant.
-I only write stuff; always about life, sometimes through metaphor or allegory. that’s all you need to know. shifting the focus on myself would only be a distraction that alters your experience of the content.
+don’t mind me too much. i’m not hiding, just unimportant.
+I write about life, and do so in many different forms. that’s all you need to know. placing the focus on myself would only be a distraction that alters your experience of the content.

 i sincerely thank you for your time and attention. in a sense it’s all we have, so it means a lot.